Aggregation of financial markets: Limit order book markets

-\begin{example}[Unsettled and settled limit order book] In Figures~\ref{fig:unsettled_limit_order_book} and~\ref{fig:RDF_RSF_unsettled}, we give an example of an unsettled limit order book, which follows from the fact that the remaining demand function and remaining supply function overlap.
-In Figures~\ref{fig:adiabatic_settled_limit_order_book} and~\ref{fig:RDF_RSF_settled_a}, we provide their settled counterparts after the adiabatic clearing introduced in Proposition~\ref{prop:settling_a_market} below. \end{example}
+\begin{example}[Unsettled and settled limit order book] In Figure~\ref{fig:RDF_RSF_smooth}, we give an illustrative example of smooth unsettled remaining demand and remaining supply functions, which overlap, as well as their settled counterparts after the adiabatic clearing introduced in Proposition~\ref{prop:settling_a_market} below.
+Similarly, in Figure~\ref{fig:RDF_RSF_discrete} we depict the piecewise linear unsettled and settled remaining demand and remaining supply functions, which correspond to the limit order books in Table~\ref{tab:discrete_LOBs}. \end{example}